 Node.js is gaining more and more popularity.
-The 2018 Node.js User Survey Report shares insights from more than 1600 participants.
-Three quarters of them say that they’re planning to increase their use of Node over the next 12 months.
+The 2018 Node.js User Survey Report shared insights from more than 1600 participants.
+Three-quarters of them say that they’re planning to increase their use of Node over the next 12 months.
 Node is most commonly used in web app development, with 85% of respondents indicating they use it for this type of work.
 43% of respondents indicate they use Node for enterprise applications.

 As stated in the report: